 - Expand disk drives and find your second drive

-- Right click on it and select Update driver software
+- If the yellow exclamation mark is visible right-click on it and select the Update driver software

 - You can follow instructions if there are any updates and your drivers will be updated.

 - Click on the Windows key and in the search bar look for Troubleshooting